TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Passthrough/Index.rst

 Characteristics of `passthrough`:

 * A value sent to the :php:`DataHandler` is kept as is and put into the database field.
 However, the default TYPO3 backend forms never send data for a `passthrough` field.
-* Unlike none, type passthrough must have a database field.
+* Unlike the field type `none`, the field type `passthrough` must have a database field.
 * `FormEngine` does not render anything for passthrough types by default.
 But it can be combined with a custom renderType to make it render something.
 A user type is better suited for such use cases, though.
 * Type passthrough field values are usually not rendered at other places in the backend.